harsha-ops/Simple-Voting-APP-ArgoCD/README.md

 - **Checkout the source code**: Pull the latest source code from GitHub.
 - **Build the Docker images**: Use the `Dockerfile` to build the Docker image for the respective microservice.
 - **Push the Docker images to Docker Hub**: Push the built Docker image to Docker Hub registry.
-- **Deploy the Docker image to Kubernetes (Minikube)**: Deploy the Docker image from Docker Hub to a running Minikube Kubernetes cluster.
+- **Update the manifests repo**: Update the k8smanifest repo using Shell Script.

 ### 3. Create Jenkins Jobs for Each Microservice
 Once you have the Jenkinsfile ready for each microservice, create a separate Jenkins job for each microservice in the Jenkins dashboard: